Antique Temple: Planned change of use under Wilhelm II

 Plans for the use of the Antique Temple as a court chapel were made during the reign of Wilhelm II, the last German Emperor.
 The architect Ernst von Ihne drew up several designs.
 The first from 1904/05 suggested a conversion in the style of the Italian High Renaissance.
 Eight years later, in 1913, came plans for classical interior decoration.
 Due to other building projects and the outbreak of the First World War, the project was never realised, however.
 Even a suggestion from 1918, to furbish a gravesite for the imperial leadership, did not come to fruition.
 However, on 19 April 1921, Empress Augusta Victoria was laid in the Antique Temple, according to her wishes, and until the 1940s the Antique Temple became the final resting place of other members of the House of Hohenzollern.

 Usage as a mausoleum

-Five members of the House of Hohenzollern found their final resting place in the Antique Temple:
+Five members of the House of Hohenzollern are buried in the Antique Temple: